netgen/NetgenEzSocialConnectBundle/INSTALL.md

 # Configure bundle-specific parameters - siteaccess-specific id/secrets

 Here's a sample configuration.
-Any values not present in other siteaccesses are taken from 'default'.
+Any values not present in netgen_social_connect => system in other siteaccesses are taken from 'default'.
 Note the line "use_config_resolver: true":

 ```